warp-build/warp/manual/src/introduction.md

 ⚡ Zap is a build system built for the modern polyglot teams.

-It's built on Deno and Rust.
+It's built on [deno 🦕](https://deno.land) and [rust 🦀](https://rust-lang.org).

-Check out the [CHANGELOG](./changelog/v0.4.0.md) to see what's new.
+Check out the [CHANGELOG](./changelog/v0.4.1.md) to see what's new.

 ## Features

+* Ships only a single executable.
 * Fast by default.
-Every step of the build is cached and reused.
+Every step of every build is globally cached and reused.
-* Ships only a single executable.
 * Designed to be extended.
-New rules and toolchains can be written quickly and easily in Javascript.
+Custom rules and toolchains can be written quickly and easily in Javascript.
 * Automatically manages language installations per project for you.
+* Easy to get started.

 ## Philosophy